 Peter is the Vice President of Policy at CalTax.
 He has been with CalTax since 2011, first as a Policy Analyst and since 2015 as a registered lobbyist.
 In addition to representing CalTax in the Capitol, he analyzes legislation relating to tax policy, and manages special projects.
 He also provides research and writing for CalTax publications.
 Peter’s research and writing covers a broad spectrum of state tax policy, as well as government efficiency, elections and local tax issues.
 He is a graduate of the University of San Diego.

-Joan joined CalTax in February 2020 as a Technical Tax Consultant with expertise helping taxpayers navigate California’s complicated sales and use tax laws.
+Joan joined CalTax in February 2020 as a Sales Tax Consultant with expertise helping taxpayers navigate California’s complicated sales and use tax laws.
 She has more than 25 years of sales and use tax experience, both in the private sector and through her work as a top advisor to State Board of Equalization Member Dean Andal, who chaired the BOE and successfully implemented reforms that promote efficiency and sound tax policy.
 Her extensive experience also includes more than 18 years with PwC and KPMG, two of the “Big Four” accounting firms, and most recently running her own sales tax consulting business.

 Annie is the Publications and Website Specialist at CalTax.
 She joined CalTax in May 2018.
 Annie holds a bachelor’s degree in liberal arts and engineering studies with concentrations in computer graphics and publishing technology from California Polytechnic State University, San Luis Obispo.

 Desiree has worked as a consultant with CalTax since 2008.
 She specializes in nonprofit accounting and has had her own business for more than 30 years.
-Prior to working on her own, she worked as a certified public accounts for Ernst & Whinney in San Jose, California, and as the controller of a start-up in Menlo Park, California.
+Prior to working on her own, she worked as a certified public accountant for Ernst & Whinney in San Jose, California, and as the controller of a start-up in Menlo Park, California.
 She holds a degree in accounting from Santa Clara University.